DannySauval/TradeNote/brokers/README.md

       5. Include Audit Trail Fields?: No
       6. Display Account Alias in Place of Account ID?: No
    5. Select Continue
-3. On the Review Your Trade Confirmation Flex Query page, click Save Changes
+3. On the Review Your Trade Confirmation Flex Query page, click Create
 4. On the Trade Confirm Flex Query Saved page, click Ok
 5. Notice your new Flex Query is now available under the Trade Confirmation Flex Query panel